Guided imagery

 What preparations are needed before starting guided imagery therapy?

-It is recommended to choose a quiet, undisturbed environment before therapy, prepare a comfortable cushion or recliner, and wear loose clothing.
-Therapists usually suggest performing the session on an empty stomach for at least 1 hour to avoid digestion interfering with concentration.
+It is recommended to choose a quiet, undisturbed environment before therapy.
+Prepare a comfortable cushion or recliner and wear loose clothing.
+It is usually advised to perform the session on an empty stomach for at least an hour to avoid digestion interfering with concentration.
 First-time patients can communicate their physical and mental state with the therapist to help adjust the imagery content accordingly.

-What should I do if I feel anxious or find it difficult to focus during therapy?
+What should I do if I feel anxious or have difficulty concentrating during therapy?

 This is a common initial reaction.
-Try adjusting your breathing rhythm (such as diaphragmatic breathing) to relieve tension.
-The therapist will guide focus back through tone and pacing, and patients can discuss distracting thoughts with the therapist afterward to help modify future imagery scripts.
+Try adjusting your breathing rhythm (such as diaphragmatic breathing) to ease tension.
+The therapist will guide focus back through tone and pacing.
+After the session, discuss any distracting thoughts with the therapist to help refine future imagery scripts.

 How can I incorporate guided imagery into daily life for better effects?

-It is recommended to practice self-relaxation for 10-15 minutes at a fixed time each day and keep a diary of physical and mental responses after each session.
-Reduce caffeine intake to avoid nervous excitement, and maintain regular exercise to enhance internal awareness.
+It is recommended to practice self-relaxation for 10-15 minutes at a fixed daily time, and keep a diary of physical and mental responses post-therapy.
+Reduce caffeine intake to avoid nervous excitement and maintain regular exercise to enhance internal awareness.
 These practices can strengthen the cumulative effects of therapy.

-How are treatment frequency and total sessions determined?
+How are the frequency and total number of sessions decided?

 What makes guided imagery unique compared to traditional relaxation training?

-This therapy activates the right brain's creative areas through narrative imagination, differing from simple breathing or muscle relaxation.
+This therapy activates the right brain's creative areas through narrative imagery, unlike simple breathing or muscle relaxation.
 It actively reconstructs positive cognitive patterns.
-Its unique "narrative immersion" feature is especially suitable for patients needing psychological reconstruction, such as those with PTSD or chronic pain, but should be guided professionally to avoid potential memory confusion risks.
+Its unique "narrative immersion" feature makes it particularly suitable for patients needing psychological rebuilding, such as those with PTSD or chronic pain, but should be conducted with professional guidance to avoid potential memory confusion risks.